seanox/aspect-js/manual/en/introduction.md

 ## Reactivity Rendering

-In the reactive approach, rendering reacts on changes of data objects of models and triggers a partial rendering at consumers of the changes.
+In the reactive approach, changes to the data objects of models trigger a partial refresh of the consumers in the view.
 Consumers are all expressions that have read access to the changed value of a data object.
-The expressions can be used in elements as well as in free text.
-Whether reactive rendering is used is dependent on the data object, which must use the ReactProxy for this purpose.
-The ReactProxy can be applied with the `toReactProxy` method provided by each object instance or via the constructor `new ReactProxy(...)`.
+The expressions can be used in elements and in free text.
+For reactive rendering, the data objects must use the ReactProxy, for which `ReactProxy.create(object)` or `Object.prototype.toReactProxy()`, which provides each object instance, are used.

 ```javascript
 let Model = {